 Petroleum is a naturally occurring, yellow to brown liquid found in geological formations beneath the Earth’s surface.
-It consists of 93-97% Carbon.
+It consists of 93-97% carbon.
 The other constituents include hydrogen, oxygen, nitrogen, and sulphur.
 Petroleum is formed from the remains of zooplankton and algae.
 Vast quantities of these remains settled at the lake or sea bottoms upon mixing with sediments got buried in the absence of oxygen.
-With further layer settling to the sea or lake bed, they got subjected to high temperature and pressure.
+With further layers settling to the sea or lake bed, they got subjected to high temperature and pressure.
 Over time, the organic matter changes to a waxy material known as kerogen.
 Kerogen when applied with more heat converts into liquid and gaseous hydrocarbons.
 Formation of petroleum occurs from the hydrocarbon with various reactions at high temperature and pressure.

 Crude petroleum oil is further distilled to obtain gasoline (petrol), kerosene, butane, diesel, LPG etc. apart from asphalt and other chemical reagents.

 Uses and Advantages of Fossil Fuels

 Fossils represent the remains or traces of once-living organisms.
-Broadly, the four types of fossils are: Body, Molecular, Trace & Carbon Fossil.
-Fossil fuels are used to fuel cars and aeroplanes, power electricity plants, to make medicines, cosmetics, plastics, synthetic fibres and lubricants and also in the manufacture of products for everyday use such as toothpaste, tires etc.
+Broadly, the four types of fossils are: Body, Molecular, Trace & Carbon Fossils.
+Fossil fuels are used to fuel cars and aeroplanes, power electricity plants, make medicines, cosmetics, plastics, synthetic fibres and lubricants and also in the manufacture of products for everyday use such as toothpaste, tires etc.

 When fossil fuels are burnt, carbon dioxide is released, which is one of the primary gases responsible for global warming.
 The rise in the temperature of Earth, melting of polar ice caps and flooding in low-lying areas are the major consequences.

 Sulphur dioxide is released when fossil fuels are burnt.
 It is one of the main causes of acid rain, which results in the destruction of crops and monuments made up of marbles and bricks.